-I am a first year EECS PhD student in the Theory Group at Berkeley.
-Previously, I was an engineer at Two Sigma Investments from August 2017 to August 2018.
+I am a first year EECS PhD student in the Theory Group at Berkeley, where I am lucky to be advised by Satish Rao.
+Previously, I was an engineer at Two Sigma Investments from August 2016 to August 2017.
 I received my BA in Mathematics from Princeton in June 2016, where I had the good fortune to work with Maria Chudnovsky.

-My interests, like this webpage, will probably evolve, though I am easily intrigued by anything graph theoretic.
-Currently I am exploring graph algorithms and spectral graph theory.
-I have side interests in mechanism design and social networks.
+My interests will probably still evolve, but I am intrigued by anything graph theoretic.
+Currently, I am exploring convex geometry, continuous optimization, discrepancy, and approximation algorithms.
+I have side interests in spectral graph theory, mechanism design, and social networks.

 Office: 615 Soda Hall